LeonMskRu/arti-mirror/doc/dev/notes/hss-migrate-sketch.md

 it in the configuration file, such as: `Add this line to your configuration file: <LINE>`.

-> Note: the keystore ID of Arti's primary keystore is currently hard-coded to "arti", and is not configurable (#1106).
-Until #1106 is addressed, users won't have any use for the `--to` flag (it only exists for future-proofing reasons).
+> Note: the keystore ID of Arti's primary keystore is currently hard-coded to "arti",
+> and is not configurable (#1106).
+Until #1106 is addressed, users won't have any use
+> for the `--to` flag (it only exists for future-proofing reasons).

 The migration tool will conduct a preliminary check to ensure the keys being migrated don’t already have a corresponding entry in the target.
 If any do, the migration will be aborted.
 This behavior could be controlled by an additional flag: `force`/`batch`.
 This would determine whether the existing keys should be overwritten.
 An alternative solution could be to prompt the operator.

+> Note: currently, only the identity key will migrate.
+Because of this, this issue
+> should be taken into account: [\#2065](https://gitlab.torproject.org/tpo/core/arti/-/issues/2065).
+> In order to mitigate \#2065, if the `force` flag is passed and an identity key
+> is encountered in the Arti keystore, the blind keys will be deleted after the
+> identity key is overwritten.
+This behavior may change in the future.

 The migration should only be executed when both the CTor service the keys originated from and the target arti service are not running.